JamesKun21/Supervised-Salary-Prediction/README.md

 # Supervised-Salary-Prediction

-Here’s the description translated into English:

-Project "Supervised-Salary-Prediction" aims to develop a supervised regression model to predict salaries based on historical data.
+## Project "Supervised-Salary-Prediction" aims to develop a supervised regression model to predict salaries based on historical data.

-Project Goals:
+## Project Goals:
 To build a machine learning regression model that predicts an individual's salary based on features like experience level, job title, and company location.

 Dataset: